-Named versions are accessed differently when using versioned views to edit data; the named version must be set when you edit it through a versioned view.
+Named versions are accessed differently when using versioned views to edit data that participates in traditional versioning; the named version must be set when you edit it through a versioned view.
 The version itself is locked for the duration of the edit session.

 This field is also sometimes referred to as the row ID.

 Registering a table with the geodatabase adds a record for the table to the GDB_ITEMS and TABLE_REGISTRY system tables, one record for each column in the table to the COLUMN_REGISTRY system table, and adds an Object ID column to the table.
 This column is maintained and used by ArcGIS.
 If the table contains a spatial column, a record for the table is added to the LAYERS system table and a record for the spatial column is added to the GEOMETRY_COLUMNS system table.

 A spatial index is a database index created on the spatial column in a table to optimize access to the spatial data.

 A spatial reference describes where features are located in the real world.
 You define a spatial reference when creating a geodatabase feature dataset or stand-alone feature class.
 The spatial reference includes a coordinate system for x-, y-, and z-values as well as tolerance and resolution values for x-, y-, z-, and m-values.